zteshadow/zteshadow.github.io/_posts/2022-06-02-best-practiceios-1-start.md

 ## 2. Get started

-Let's initialize our HappyTime application follow this post.
-[Simple](https://zteshadow.github.io/posts/mainentryforapplication/), you can find project files here [Code](https://github.com/zteshadow/best-practice-ios).
+Let's initialize our HappyTime application follow this post. <a href="https://zteshadow.github.io/posts/mainentryforapplication/" target="_blank">Simple</a>, you can find project files here <a href="https://github.com/zteshadow/best-practice-ios" target="_blank">Code</a>.

 ## 3. MVVM